ka411/Hackathon-ML-Model-for-Song-Prediction/README.md

 Deep Learning Models: Explore RNNs or Transformer-based models for enhanced context understanding.

 👥 Team & Collaboration
-This project was built during a fast-paced 48-hour hackathon challenge.
-Our team brought together individuals with diverse expertise spanning data analysis, machine learning, software development, and creative design.
-We collaborated using Git and GitHub for version control, divided tasks efficiently, and held regular checkpoints to stay aligned.
-Despite the time constraints, we delivered a functional and insightful music preference prediction model by combining our strengths and maintaining clear communication and shared goals.
+This project was developed as part of an intense 48-hour hackathon.
+Our team combined a wide range of skills—from data analysis and machine learning to software development and UI/UX design.
+We used Git and GitHub to manage version control, coordinated tasks effectively, and held frequent check-ins to stay on track.
+Through strong teamwork, clear communication, and a shared vision, we successfully built a working music preference prediction model within the limited timeframe.